 Who Pays When Fido Bites?

 One important tip is that if you do own a dog and are concerned about being held liable if they bite another person, you may want to consider homeowner’s or renter’s insurance.
 Most policies have some form of coverage available in the event you are sued due to an animal bite on your property.
 There are also certain types of pet insurance policies you may be able to get to cover these incidents.
 Ultimately, if you have neither of these, you can be held personally liable if you lose a lawsuit against an injured party.

 What Happens if a Dog Bites Someone on Your Property: Related Resources

 Dog bites can be a serious problem.
-If a canine bite someone on your property, you may need to fight against a lawsuit.
-Contact a local attorney for a free initial case review to help defend you against a claim, or file one if you have been injured.
+If a canine bit someone on your property, you may need to fight a lawsuit.
+Conversely, if you were bitten by a dog on someone else's property, you may be able to recover damages from the property owner.
+Contact a local personal injury attorney to discuss your legal options.

 Contact a qualified personal injury attorney to make sure your rights are protected.